At a Glance: The Best AR-10 Upper Receiver

 Building an AR-10 Rifle

-But seriously, building an AR-10 from scratch has a ton of great benefits when compared to simply buying a finished gun.
+If you have worked with the AR-15 family of rifles, you are accustomed to general parts interchangeability based on military specifications.
+The various manufacturers of .308 AR rifles had no such standard; they made changes to put their own brand on them.
+For a home-builder, it means you can’t buy parts without doing some homework.
+Building an AR-10 from scratch has a ton of great benefits when compared to simply buying a finished gun.
 I, for one, find myself much more invested in the experience and value the finished product more when I have chosen every part of the gun.
-Like most shooters, I have my preferred gun manufacturers that are my go-to for most purchases.

 I frequently tinker with my builds to make minor adjustments.
 This may be something as small as swapping out optics to something as involved as replacing the gas system and barrel.
 Custom builds allow you this kind of flexibility and it all starts with a quality upper and lower receiver.